clajiness/bridgarr/README.md

 bin/jobs
 ```

 Bulk sync uses the job system.
+Retryable network, timeout, upstream-availability,
+and destination-database-lock failures receive one delayed retry by default.
+If
+an *arr application reports `database is locked`, Bridgarr identifies it as a
+temporary destination SQLite problem, waits, and tries the assignment once
+more.
+Repeated locks usually indicate overlapping app instances, background
+database work, or a database stored on network storage and need attention in
+the destination application.
 If jobs stay queued forever, make sure a Solid
 Queue worker is running.

 The read-only **Jobs** screen shows registered queue processes, current queue